 Known as Scotland’s most haunted pub, the Banshee Labyrinth is a must for any ghost hunter!
 The Banshee is a public house that also displays half of the Niddry Street vaults, originally part of the underground vaults.

 If you want a taste of the vaults but are too scared to join an Edinburgh underground tour deep beneath the city streets, the Banshee Labyrinth provides a milder vault experience.
-Even though it’s not deep within the vaults, a visit to the pub is one of the spooky things to do in Edinburgh.
+Even though it’s not deep within the vaults, visiting the pub is one of the spooky things to do in Edinburgh.

 The vaults were once a place where criminals and thieves, as well as the poor and innocent, met their grisly ends.
 The front half of the club formerly belonged to one of Edinburgh’s richest men, Lord Nicol Edwards, who was rumoured to have a basement dungeon where he would torture suspected witches before their trials.